 - Colour profile applied to the resulting image data

-For serious users who demand the utmost colour accuracy, the Hasselblad Natural Colour Solution (HNCS) was developed.
-The system delivers the best possible natural colours from the selected chip without having to select from multiple presets.
+The Hasselblad Natural Colour Solution (HNCS) was developed for serious users who demand the utmost colour accuracy.
+This system delivers the best possible natural colours from the selected chip without having to select from multiple presets.
 The HNCS delivers smoother tonal transitions and a more analogue film-like image quality straight out of the camera, thanks to its 16 bit colour depth, compared to the majority of smaller DSLR sensors.

 HNCS in real terms

-We spoke to many of our photographers and the feedback was unanimous:
+When we spoke to many of our photographers, the feedback was unanimous:

-- We find that solutions where you have to sacrifice some colours in order to get others right are unacceptable.
+- Solutions where you have to sacrifice some colours in order to get others right are unacceptable.

-- We want correct colours in every shot, regardless of subject.
+- Correct colours need to be in every shot, regardless of subject.

-- We want a simplified colour temperature control, one that ensures the correct rendition of colours.
+- A simplified colour temperature control that ensures the correct rendition of colours is important.

-- We want a one-profile solution in order to keep colour management simple.
+- A one-profile solution is ideal in order to keep colour management simple.

-To satisfy these requirements we produced a new colour look-up-table (LUT) so that, based on the adjusted colour balance input, we can render the image with this new LUT.
+To satisfy these requirements we produced a new colour look-up-table (LUT).
+Based on the adjusted colour balance input, we can now render the image with this new LUT.